ReiannaLiu/Crowdfunding_ETL/README.md

 <br>
 ii.
 Extract the email addresses, and add them to a new column 'email'.
 <br>
 iii.
-Check that the two new colums were created successfully.
+Check that the two new columns were created successfully.
 <img src = "Images/contact_regex_extracts.png" width="2000"/>
 <br>
 <br>